jimbono4-cpu/quickstats/README.md

 ## Why Quickstats?

 Most statistical tools require installing software, uploading data to a server, or writing code.
-StatsBrowser eliminates all three barriers — just open a link and start analysing.
+Quickstats eliminates all three barriers — just open a link and start analysing.

 - **100% private** — your data never leaves your computer.
 All computation happens on your machine.
 Analysis powered by [WebR](https://docs.r-wasm.org/webr/latest/), the R language compiled to WebAssembly.
 - **No installation** — works in any modern browser (Chrome, Firefox, Edge, Safari).
 No R, no Python, no setup.